vinayakyengandul/greytrix-ui-kit/README.md

       - **maxRow** - int - This is shows max rows of PdfHEaderFields.
       - **maxColumn** - int - This is shows max Columns of PdfHEaderFields.
       - **pdfBodyFields** - pdfBodyFields - This is class of pdfBodyFields for represent header section toMapJson.
       ```
         - PdfBodyField({
               this.row,
               this.column,
               this.valuePath,
               this.defaultValue,
               this.fieldType = GTBodyFieldType.TITLE,
               this.padding,
               this.height,
               this.alignment,
               this.pdfTable,
               this.valueTextStyle,
               this.keyTextStyle,
               this.displayKey = false,
               this.tableCellAlignment = pw.Alignment.center,
               this.tableBodyDecoration = const pw.BoxDecoration(
                   borderRadius: const pw.BorderRadius.all(pw.Radius.circular(2)),
-          color: PdfColors.teal
+                  color: PdfColors.teal),
-          ),
               this.tableBodyHeight = 25,
               this.tableCellHeight = 20,
               this.tableCellAlignments = const {
                 0: pw.Alignment.center,
                 1: pw.Alignment.center,
                 2: pw.Alignment.center,
                 3: pw.Alignment.center,
                 4: pw.Alignment.center,
               },
-          this.tableBodyStyle = const pw.TextStyle(fontSize: 10,),
+              this.tableBodyStyle = const pw.TextStyle(
+                fontSize: 10,
+              ),
-          this.tableCellStyle = const pw.TextStyle(fontSize: 10,),
+              this.tableCellStyle = const pw.TextStyle(
+                fontSize: 10,
+              ),
               this.tableRowDecoration = const pw.BoxDecoration(
                 border: pw.Border(
                   bottom: pw.BorderSide(
                     color: PdfColors.blueGrey900,
                     width: .5,
                   ),
                 ),
               ),
               this.lineDecoration = const pw.BoxDecoration(
-          border: pw.Border(top: pw.BorderSide(
+                border: pw.Border(top: pw.BorderSide()),
-          )),
               ),
               this.cellDecoration,
               this.key,
               this.bodyFieldKeyValueFormat = GtBodyFieldKeyValueFormat.COLUMN,
               this.decoration,
+              this.mainAxisAlignment = pw.MainAxisAlignment.start,
+              this.crossAxisAlignment = pw.CrossAxisAlignment.start,
+              this.isSpanningWidget = false,
             });
           ```
           - **row** - int - This is contains where row have to display this field.
           - **column** - int - This is contains where column have to display this field.